 • Plain black or white short or knee length socks (not over the knee) or

 • black, green or grey tights

-Children need a change of clothes and footwear for P.E (for health and hygiene reasons) and a drawstring bag in which to keep the kit at school.
+On PE days, children should wear their PE kit in to school and will remain in this for the whole day.
+If your child attends a sports club on a day that they do not have PE they will need to come into school wearing their school uniform and bring with them a change of clothes and footwear and a drawstring bag in which to keep the kit at school.
 PE bags are issued to each child when they start at Wymondley.
-Replacements may be purchased from the school office.
-All school uniform and P.E. kit MUST be named.
+Replacements may be purchased from Beats School Uniform.
+All school uniform and PE kit MUST be named.
 Children can become upset as a result of lost clothing, please help us by naming everything.

 For all children: